 Denmark has the highest capital gains tax rate on shares in Europe at 42% maximum rate, followed by Norway with 35.2%, the Faroe Islands at 35%, and Finland at 34%.

 Does Portugal have capital gains taxes?

 Yes, Portugal does have capital gains tax.
 The tax rate depends on the type of asset and the amount of time that it has been owned.
-For most assets, including shares, bonds, and cryptocurrencies, the rate is 28%, although there are exceptions for certain types of investments.
+Realised capital gains from securities, including shares, ETFs, and bonds, are taxed at 28% in Portugal, although there are exceptions for certain types of investments.